 Here’s an example.
-If you find yourself at a churrascaria in Brazil and someone is celebrating a birthday, don’t be surprised if the entire room erupts into a loud chorus of ‘happy birthday’.
+If you find yourself at a churrascaria in Brazil and someone is celebrating a birthday, don’t be surprised if the entire room erupts into a loud chorus of ‘Happy Birthday’.

-It’s the Brazilan way.
+It’s the Brazilian way.

 Brazilian Hospitality Is Homegrown